thysultan/Ally/README.md

 let person = new Person(10, 1989)
 ```

-All named arguemtns in the class are assigned to a corrosponding filed.
+All named arguments in the class are assigned to a corrosponding field.

 ```
 class Person age, year {